jestjs/jest/website/blog/2019-01-21-jest-24-new-website-babel-7-and-typescript-support.md

 The aim of the re-design was to highlight more of what makes Jest awesome, and to de-couple the idea that Jest is primarily a tool for testing React apps - you can use Jest with all sorts of projects and we want to make that obvious.
 You can read more about the ideas behind the re-design in [this issue](https://github.com/facebook/jest/issues/7265).

-## Babel 7
+## TypeScript support

+We've upgraded internally to Babel 7 for Jest 24, which comes with support for TypeScript projects.
+That means Jest can support transpiling TypeScript out of the box, as long as you configure Babel to use it with `@babel/preset-typescript`.
+One caveat to the default TypeScript support, similar to Flow, is that Babel will only strip out the type annotations to make your code valid JavaScript.
+It will _not_ typecheck your code.

 While Jest has supported Babel 7 since version 22 released in December 2017, it required usage of a bridge module in order to fit in with Jest's support of Babel 6.
 In Jest 24 we have migrated entirely over to Babel 7, with great help from community member [@milesj](https://github.com/milesj).
 This means that setup is now easier and we can take advantage of other Babel 7 features, such as config loading and automatic `modules` transpilation.
 Make sure to remove the `babel-core@^7.0.0-bridge.0` as it's not needed now.

-Another benefit of Babel 7 is that it comes with support for TypeScript projects.
-That means Jest can support transpiling TypeScript out of the box, as long as you configure Babel to use it with `@babel/preset-typescript`.
-One caveat to the default TypeScript support, similar to Flow, is that Babel will only strip out the type annotations to make your code valid JavaScript.
-It will _not_ typecheck your code.

 If you want to run typechecks while you test, you should use [`ts-jest`](https://github.com/kulshekhar/ts-jest).
 You will need to configure the transformer, as Jest by default applies Babel to `.ts` (and `.tsx`) files.
 Alternatively, you can run `tsc` or even use a Jest runner to simultaneously transpile your TypeScript whilst running your tests!
 See [`jest-runner-tsc`](https://github.com/azz/jest-runner-tsc) for more information.